HopeforJustice/main/src/plugins/folders/readme.txt

 Check out our <a href="https://premio.io/downloads/folders/" target="_blank" title="Folders plans page">plans page</a>.

 = How long is my paid Folders plugin license valid for? = Once you purchase any <a href="https://premio.io/downloads/folders/" target="_blank" title="Folders plans page">paid plan</a> of Folders, you can use it forever.
-Support and updates are available for 1 year.
-You can renew your license each year to get another year of support and updates.
+Product updates and support are available for depending on if you purchased the plan for 1 year, 2 years or the lifetime updates and support plan.

 = Will Folders stop working if I don’t renew my license? = Of course NOT! 🙂